Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Relationship Between Sensitivity and Spatial Robustness

 \subsection{Relationships}

-We conduct our rigorous experiments on MNIST, CIFAR-$10$ and Caltech-$256$ datasets, in order to empirically examine the tendency of both local and global spatial robustness as the sensitivity-based robustness increases.
-Specifically, after adversarially training multiple PGD~(sensitivity-based) robust models under different numbers of PGD iterations, we further compute their test accuracy under Flow-based and RT-based spatial attacks via methods proposed in Section~\ref{sec:spatial}, respectively.
-The accuracy is computed on correctly classified test data for the considered model to mitigate the impact of the slightly different generalization of these PGD trained models.
-We fix both $\epsilon_{F}$ and $\epsilon_{RT}$ as 0.3 on MNIST, and choose $\epsilon_{F}$ and $\epsilon_{RT}$ as 0.3, 1.0 on CIFAR-$10$ and Caltech-$256$.
-Then by adjusting the number of iterations in Flow-based and RT-based spatial attacks, we can control their strength of perturbations.
+We conduct rigorous experiments on MNIST, CIFAR-$10$, and Caltech-$256$ datasets to empirically examine the behavior of local and global spatial robustness as the sensitivity-based robustness increases.
+Specifically, after adversarially training multiple PGD~(sensitivity-based) robust models with different numbers of PGD iterations, we further compute their test accuracy under Flow-based and RT-based spatial attacks via methods proposed in Section~\ref{sec:spatial}.
+The accuracy is computed on correctly classified test data for the model under consideration to mitigate the impact of the slightly different generalizations of these PGD-trained models.
+We fix both $\epsilon_{F}$ and $\epsilon_{RT}$ as 0.3 on MNIST, and choose $\epsilon_{F}$ and $\epsilon_{RT}$ as 0.3 and 1.0, respectively, on CIFAR-$10$ and Caltech-$256$.
+Then, we can control their strength of perturbations by adjusting the number of iterations in Flow-based and RT-based spatial attacks.

-In Figure~\ref{figure_3relationship}, the X-axis implies adversarially PGD trained models under different numbers of PGD iterations, which can measure the different strength of a model's PGD~(sensitivity-based) robustness.
-The Y-axis represents the computed test accuracy of corresponding PGD trained models under different spatial attacks, and a high-level test accuracy reflects a model's high spatial robustness.
+In Figure~\ref{figure_3relationship}, the X-axis shows adversarially PGD-trained models with different numbers of PGD iterations, which can measure the different strengths of a model's PGD~(sensitivity-based) robustness.
+The Y-axis represents the computed test accuracy of the corresponding PGD-trained models under different spatial attacks, and a high-level test accuracy reflects a model's high spatial robustness.
 It turns out that Flow-based spatial robustness~(red lines) presents a steady ascending tendency across three datasets as the PGD sensitivity-based robustness increases, while the trend of RT-based spatial robustness~(blue lines) fluctuates conversely.
-This result reveals that the sensitivity-based and RT-based spatial robustness is a trade-off relationship, consistent with previous conclusion~\cite{kamath2020invariance,tramer2019adversarial}.
+This result reveals that the sensitivity-based and RT-based spatial robustness is a trade-off relationship, consistent with the previous conclusion~\cite{kamath2020invariance,tramer2019adversarial}.
 However, this trade-off does not ~(even on the contrary) apply to the local spatial sensitivity, where sensitivity-based and Flow-based spatial robustness is positively correlated.
-We provide the strong and intuitive evidence from the perspective of shape-biased representation in the following.
+We provide strong and intuitive evidence from the perspective of shape-biased representation below.